There’s no doubt that Diablo (all of them – especially Diablo III) made hack and slash games wildly popular.

 This video game unfolds in the fantasy deep dungeon world where gamers must not only survive from creepy undead beings like ghouls but also survive from other gamers.

 As in other games, you’ll acquire different weapons by slaying enemies and stealing their weapons or getting weapons from loot boxes found in the chest.
 Exanima has a mix of dark noir and humor due to its enemies and ragdoll style.
-It also features a clothing system, which lets you wear heavy armor to further protect your character, similar to Diablo the game.
+It also features a clothing system, which lets you wear heavy armor to further protect your character, similar to the Diablo game.

 9. Magicka 2